rafd/lighthouse-js-lectures/wXdX-security/notes.md

 ## #3 - XSS (Cross Site Scripting)

-Evaluating untrusted data in the browser (in JS).
+Evaluating untrusted data in the browser (in JS, CSS) or server (EJS, ERB).

 Ex.
   Allowing a tweet like this: <script>alert("PWND");</script>